Agenda, decisions and draft minutes

 Having been duly proposed and seconded, the Council Resolved to:- a) Note the report; and b) That the Constitution Part 6 – Scrutiny Terms of Reference be amended as follows: 1.17 REPORTING: A Scrutiny Committee could report and make recommendations to the Leader, the Executive or the Council, as appropriate, and to partner public bodies involved with Community Safety or the NHS.
 Each Committee report annually to Full Council on its work, its future work programme and recommendations for improving the way it carries out its functions, if appropriate. |

-Summary of key decisions taken since the last Full Council meeting To consider and note the report of the Leader and Executive. |
+Summary of key decisions taken since the last Full Council meeting To consider and note the report of the Leader and Executive.
+Minutes: The Leader of the Council, Councillor Bill Revans, introduced the report which included a summary of the key decisions taken by the Leader and Executive between 13 September 2024 and 6 December 2024.

 Annual Report of the Lead Member for Transport and Waste Services To receive and note the annual report.
-Additional documents: |
+Additional documents: Minutes: The Lead Member for Transport and Waste, Councillor Richard Wilkins, introduced his annual report.

 Questions from Councillors to the Executive Councillors are required to give notice of any such question in writing to the Monitoring Officer no later than 5pm providing three clear working days’ notice before the meeting, in order to be guaranteed a written response.
 For this meeting the deadline is 5pm on Thursday 12 December 2024.